 View guidelines for Interdisciplinary Ph.D. program

-The College of Communication and the Department of Political Science offer a joint study program leading to a master's degree in Communication and a master's degree in Political Science or International Affairs.
+The College of Communication and the Department of Political Science offer a dual degree study program leading to a master's degree in Communication and a master's degree in Political Science or International Affairs.

 You can earn both degrees in less time than pursuing them separately because you count nine credits in each program toward the requirements of the other program.
-The joint program reduces total credit hours for the two degrees by 18 hours.
+The dual degree program reduces total credit hours for the two degrees by 18 hours.